 - 1. Retain areas of open land and water meadows which contribute to the setting of the Conservation Area, including the countryside gap which separates Upper Clatford and Goodworth Clatford; and - 2.
-Retain the historic plan form of development and avoid the sub-division of plots; and - 3.
+Retain the historic plan form of development and avoid the sub-division of plots where it can be clearly demonstrated that such sub-division would be harmful to the character of the locality; and - 3.
 Retain a strong building frontage or boundary treatment to the back of the pavement along the Village Street; and - 4.
 Avoid inappropriate infill development and materials which do not respect the character of historic buildings or the street scene; and - 5.
 Ensure that proposals involving outbuildings are, or will remain, subservient to the main building in terms of function, scale, height and massing.
 The addition of rooms above the ground floor of such outbuildings will be resisted; and - 6.
 Protect the views identified in the Character Appraisal and which are shown on Plan 5 and listed at Table 2; and - 7.
 Provide an archaeological assessment to an agreed specification where the proposed works will include ground disturbance within the identified Areas of Archaeological Potential.